 Student Financial Aid

 The cost of financing a college education is an important consideration for students.
 The staff of the Student Records & Financial Services Center is available to help students plan for the financing of a Canisius education.
 Students seeking federal financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA may be obtained on-line at
+The FAFSA may be obtained on-line by clicking here

 General eligibility requirements: